 What Is Desmoplastic Mesothelioma?

-Desmoplastic mesothelioma is a unique type of the sarcomatoid form of mesothelioma.
-The term “sarcomatoid” describes cells that are long and spindle-shaped.
-While this subtype is less common, it is important to understand it, as it can be more serious than other forms of mesothelioma cancer
+Desmoplastic mesothelioma is a unique type of sarcomatoid mesothelioma.
+The term “sarcomatoid” describes long, spindle-shaped cells.
+This subtype is rare.
+It can be more aggressive than other forms of mesothelioma.

-Desmoplastic cells are not easily distinguished and do not show clear patterns.
-These types of mesothelioma cells create dense nodules of connective tissue in tumors, which can make diagnosis more difficult.
+This variant has dense fibrous tissue and fewer cells.
+Desmoplastic cells are hard to identify.
+They lack clear patterns.
+These types of mesothelioma cells form dense nodules of connective tissue in tumors.
+This can make diagnosis more difficult.

 Common Symptoms of Desmoplastic Mesothelioma